-To access the web interface provided by Console, use one of the following web browsers: Google Chrome, Firefox 3.5 or later, Safari 3.0 or later, Internet Explorer 8 or later.
+To access the web interface, use one of the following web browsers: Google Chrome, Firefox 3.5 or later, Safari 3.0 or later, Internet Explorer 8 or later.
 JavaScript and cookies must be enabled.
 Java and Adobe Flash are not required.
-The contextual help provided by Console may need Adobe PDF Reader.
+The contextual help may need Adobe PDF Reader.

-For the best experience, use a 1280x1024 or higher resolution display.
+For the best experience it is recommended to use a 1280x1024 or higher resolution display.